Episode 8 - I Have Taken Them to Myself

 Daniel Wells collected one of the cannonballs and sent it to the Governor of Iowa, attempting to convince him that Missouri was violating his territory through war.

-Daniel Wells, when he escaped across the Mississippi River into Iowa with the other Mormon refugees, left behind a wife and child in Nauvoo.
-Neither had converted to the Mormon religion along with him.
-For two years, living Iowa, Daniel tried to get his family to come with him to Utah, to join Brigham Young and the other Mormons.
+Daniel Wells, when he escaped across the Mississippi River into Iowa with the other refugees, left behind a wife and child in Nauvoo.
+Neither had converted and been baptized into the Church along with him.
+For two years, living Iowa, Daniel tried to get his family to come with him to Utah, to join Brigham Young and the other Latter-day Saints.
 They refused.

 And, so Daniel, as a religious convert, would travel to Utah by himself.
 He would later get remarried.
 He eventually became the third mayor of Salt Lake City, and also becomes one of the three members of the church’s First Presidency.